Army Reserve Officer Training Corps

-Students interested in the health care fields should be aware of course requirements for admission to schools of medicine, nursing, dentistry, or veterinary medicine.
+Students interested in a health care field should be aware of course requirements for admission to schools of medicine, nursing, dentistry, or veterinary medicine.
 They should obtain the necessary information before choosing a major or deciding upon elective course work.
 Advisers for each area can be found in the Student Handbook.

-There are no specific course requirements or major which must be met for admission to law school.
+There are no specific course requirements or majors which must be completed for admission to law school.
 Wofford College has a suggested curriculum for students who wish to prepare for the practice of law.
 Electives should include English, American History, Government, Accounting, Economics, Ethics, Writing, and Public Speaking.
 Statistics, Logic, Philosophy, Psychology and Religion also are recommended.
-Pre-law students usually major in one of the Humanities or Social Sciences, but many science majors are also admitted to law school.
-The pre-law adviser is listed in the Student Handbook.
+A list of pre-law advisers can be found in the Student Handbook.

-Students interested in Christian leadership and ministry are encouraged to affiliate with the Pre-ministerial Society and to establish a relationship with the college Chaplain, who offers opportunities for theological exploration of vocation, for mentoring, and for seminary preparation.
+Students interested in Christian leadership and ministry are encouraged to affiliate with the Pre-ministerial Society and to establish a relationship with the college Chaplain, who offers opportunities for theological vocational exploration, mentoring, and seminary preparation.

-Wofford and Wake Forest have established a partnership in which Wofford students who meet certain requirements are guaranteed acceptance to Wake’s 10- month Master of Arts (MA) in Management.
+Wofford College and Wake Forest University established a partnership in which Wofford students who meet certain requirements are guaranteed acceptance to Wake Forest’s 10- month Master of Arts (MA) in Management.
 The MA in Management is ideal for liberal arts, economics, and sciences graduates looking to gain a competitive edge in business.
 The program is open to students of all majors with the exception of those pursuing a degree in accounting or finance.
 Scholarships are assured, but amounts are based on GPA.
-The only recommended courses at the undergraduate level are ACCT 211 Accounting Principles and MATH 140 Statistics.
+The only recommended courses at the undergraduate level are ACCT 211 Accounting Principles and MATH 140 Introduction to Statistics.
 Students should consult with the program coordinator about details regarding entry to the program.